 The future of social media video formats

 In 2019 and beyond, we’re looking forward to seeing the rise of new social video formats and the growth of existing ones.
-AR and VR videos are still in their early days of development, while Stories and vertical video look poised to become standard ways of consuming video content.
+AR and VR videos are still in their early days of development, while Stories and live stream video look poised to become standard ways of consuming video content.

 It’s hard to say what the future will hold, but we know this much: users gravitate toward fresh content and innovative visuals.
 If your brand can evolve and adapt to the latest video styles and formats, you’ll get an edge over the competition in this video-obsessed world.